yeonsoochung/olist/README.md

 - SUM, AVERAGE, DISTINCTCOUNT
 - SUMX, AVERAGEX, RANKX, COUNTX
 - CALCULATE, ALL, RELATED, DIVIDE
-- DAX measures such as:
+- DAX measures created are listed in the Measures table in the schema.